 Tuition Assistance for Certificate in College Teaching Courses

-The Certificate in College Teaching (CCT) program, operated by the Colleges of Worcester Consortium (COWC), offers formal preparation in teaching for graduate students and faculty.
+The Certificate in College Teaching (CCT) program, operated by the Higher Education Consortium of Central Massachusetts (HECCMA), offers formal preparation in teaching for graduate students and faculty.
 It is based upon the premise that effective preparation for the college classroom involves more than a solid base of knowledge in a discipline; it requires a systematic inquiry into the pedagogies and processes that facilitate learning.

 The 2-credit Seminar in College Teaching provides an excellent overview of basic principles and theories of education and instructional practice that apply across numerous disciplines.
 The Seminar can be taken alone without intention of pursuing a certificate, or students may proceed with additional courses to earn the 6-credit certificate.
 Courses are offered in the fall, spring, and summer semesters.
 For details on course offerings and schedules, go to the Certificate in College Teaching website.

 Partial or full tuition assistance for CCT courses is available for many WPI faculty and staff and for a limited number of graduate students:

 Tuition Assistance for Faculty Members and Staff